 Applications will be rated using the rating rubric shown below.
 The rating will concur with the total score and will reflect the overall funding recommendation.

 |Rating||Description of Rating||Total Score|

 Well-constructed application demonstrating strong scientific merit, potential for impact, and potential for job creation.
-Distinguished Researcher candidate of high quality with potential to meet the stated program goals and objectives.
+Distinguished Researcher candidate of high qualifications with potential to meet the stated program goals and objectives.

 Worthy of Consideration